pachyderm/docs/content/latest/reference/pachctl/pachctl_auth_set.md

----
-# metadata #
-title:  pachctl auth set
+## pachctl auth set

-description: "Set the role bindings for a resource"
+Set the role bindings for a resource
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - auth
-  - auth-set-cluster
-  - auth-set-enterprise
-  - auth-set-repo
-cliGlossary:  a
----

 ### Synopsis